-- 1. We act on behalf of our client Cambridge Medipark Limited.
+- We act on behalf of our client CBC Estate Management Company Limited.
 Our client has received a notice dated 17 June 2021 of an application to acquire land and rights in land compulsorily, to use land and to extinguish rights over land, served on behalf of Network Rail Infrastructure Limited ("the Promoter") in respect of the proposed Network Rail (Cambridge South Infrastructure Enhancements) Order ("the Draft Order"), to be made under the Transport and Works Act 1992 ("the Act").
-The Draft Order, if made, would authorise the proposed new railway station ("the Scheme") adjacent to Cambridge Biomedical Campus. - While our client is supportive of the Scheme in principle, it objects to the Draft Order on the grounds that the Promoter has not provided a compelling case in the public interest for depriving our client of its land and, more widely, adversely affecting the existing Cambridge Biomedical Campus and its planned and permitted expansion, such as by placing additional strain on Campus infrastructure. - 3.
+The Draft Order, if made, would authorise the proposed new railway station ("the Scheme") adjacent to Cambridge Biomedical Campus. - While our client is supportive of the Scheme in principle, it objects to the Draft Order on the grounds that the Promoter has not provided a compelling case in the public interest for interfering with our clients' interests and, more widely, adversely affecting the existing Cambridge Biomedical Campus and its planned and permitted expansion, such as by placing additional strain on Campus infrastructure. - 3.
 Cambridge Biomedical Campus is recognised in the Cambridge Local Plan 2018 as "an international centre of excellence for patient care, biomedical research and healthcare education.
 It plays a local, regional and national role in providing medical facilities and medical research.
 The local plan will continue to support its continuing development as such, and as a high quality, legible and sustainable campus.
 It also reinforces the existing biomedical and biotechnology cluster in the Cambridge area" (para.
 3.42).
 Policy 40 of the Local Plan encourages and supports research and development and research facilities to come forward at the Biomedical Campus.
 The Promoter's Planning Statement acknowledges Cambridge Biomedical Campus as "the largest centre of medical research and health science in Europe and...expected to grow" (para.
 2.2.2).
-Cambridge Biomedical Campus benefits from two outline planning consents which have been granted for 215,000m2 and 75,000m2 of expansion. - Our client is the master developer for the two phases to the expansion of Cambridge Biomedical Campus.
-The Phase 1 development is well progressed with occupiers including the Medical
+Cambridge Biomedical Campus benefits from two outline planning consents which have been granted for 215,000m2 and 75,000m2 of expansion.